Business vs Brand: 7 Key Differences and How They Work Together

 Product or sales copywriting is about writing products and offering descriptions to encourage your audience to buy.

-However, to build a brand, you must create high-quality content to establish your credibility and expertise and build topical authority and trust.
+• High-quality content to establish your credibility and expertise and build topical authority and trust.

-So you must provide helpful information that solves their problems quickly and easily.
+So, besides having clear brand messaging, you must provide helpful information that solves their problems quickly and easily.

 Quality content can come in many forms—blog posts, white papers, eBooks, videos, etc.